mircealungu/mircea/thoughtstream.md

 a documentary i saw yesterday about Mao. it sparked my interest in totalitarian regimes, and "class struggle" as a way of ordering a society.
 Sometimes it seems like our world is slowly inching that way.

+**

+ever tried, ever failed. no matter. try again. fail again. fail better. time for a re.starting of the no-added-sugars no-gluten diet. i feel like my joints are a bit more painful after a few days off exceptions.

 **May 30**